Cachi0001/Geo3net-HR/Project_Requirements.md

 ## Introduction

 This document outlines the requirements for a comprehensive Go3net HR Management System that provides core HR functionalities including employee management, recruitment, payroll, performance tracking, and administrative tools.
-The system will be built with Express.js(authentication etc) framework backend using Supabase database(public.users) with a well-defined schema, React frontend with structured CSS architecture, mobile-responsive design, and push notifications support.
+The system will be built with Express.js(authentication etc) framework backend using Supabase database(public.users) with a well-defined schema, React frontend with structured CSS architecture 'Use CSS Modules architecture with .module.css files scoped to each component.
+Follow the pattern where each component imports its own styles from a co-located module file.', mobile-responsive design, and push notifications support.
 The system will use Google OAuth and email/password authentication with a modular architecture that allows easy addition of new HR features.

 ## Requirements